Nam-Duong427/CTF/reverse engineering/WinAntiDbg0x200/solution.md

 00D11832  | 68 8838D100              | push winantidbg0x200.D13888                  | D13888:L"### Oops!
 The debugger was detected.
 Try to bypass this check to get the flag!\n"
 ```
 Read it carefully.
-- We will set the break points (Toggle) for each of these address 00D117BD, 00D117F3, 00D11824 and 00D1182E.
+- We will set the breakpoints for each of these address 00D117BD, 00D117F3, 00D11824 and 00D1182E.
 - Then we will set EIP and hit run to go by each by each to follow the program.

+**Note : to modify value, please go to FPU session and double click the value that you want to modify.**

 First variale need to be changed is at 00D117BD, which is $ecx.
-Base on the code, $ecx must be 1 to run the program correctly.
+Base on the code, $ecx must be 1 for the program to run correctly.

 Go to FPU and see if $ecx is 1.
 If not change it to 1.